 \subsection{The Late-Time Universe: Dark Energy Paradigm in KGR Cosmology}

-At the same fixed point, CP4, it is possible to obtain stable nodes and accelerating universe when the scalar field and non-relativistic matter $(w_\text{m} = 0)$ exist in KGR cosmology for $\Lambda = 0$ case.
-Scalar field $\phi$ plays a role as \textit{quintessence} in presence of coupling between perfect fluid and geometry due to Rastall parameter $\gamma$.
-In this sense, the accelerating universe can be explained by the nontrivial interplay between the quintessence paradigm and the non-conservative EMT of the non-relativistic matter field (baryonic and dark matter) in curved spacetime which play a role as a dark energy since $w_\text{KGR} < 0$.
-This result agrees with the cosmological observation that the subdominant components of our current universe is baryonic and dark matter, $\Omega_\text{m} \approx 0.3$ (See Fig. \ref{fig:cp42}).
-We may argue that our model can alleviate cosmic coincidence problem since our observed universe is a late-time attractor.
-However, these features cannot be found for $\Lambda\neq 0$ case due to its no existence of stable nodes in CP4.
-The late-time behavior for this case is given by the interplay between massless scalar field and cosmological constant acting as dark energy taking responsibility for accelerated expansion of the universe.\\
+At the same fixed point, CP4, it is possible to obtain stable nodes and an accelerating universe when the scalar field and non-relativistic matter $(w_\text{m} = 0)$ exist in KGR cosmology for $\Lambda = 0$ case.
+In this sense, the accelerating universe can be explained by a nontrivial interplay between a scalar field with an exponential potential and the non-conservative EMT of the non-relativistic matter field (baryonic and dark matter) in curved spacetime which plays a role as dark energy since $w_\text{KGR} < -\frac{1}{(d-1)}$.
+This result agrees with the cosmological observation that the subdominant components of our current universe are baryonic and dark matter, $\Omega_\text{m} \approx 0.3$ (See Fig. \ref{fig:cp4t}).
+In addition, the phase plane illustrations for the $\Lambda = 0$ case are provided in Fig. \ref{fig:phase}.
+We may argue that our model can alleviate the cosmic coincidence problem since our observed universe is a late-time attractor.
+However, these features cannot be found for the $\Lambda\neq 0$ case due to the absence of stable nodes in CP4.
+The late-time behavior for this case is given by the interplay between massless scalar field and cosmological constant acting as dark energy taking responsibility for the accelerated expansion of the universe.\\